-As the Vice President of Engineering, Michael Limoli is responsible for all aspects of NeuroLogica’s engineering product development and day-to-day engineering operations.
-Limoli started with NeuroLogica in 2004 as the Principal Software engineer.
-He was vital in the release of NeuroLogica’s first product, the CereTom, a portable small-bore CT scanner.
-Most recently, Limoli served as Director of Engineering, leading the development of NeuroLogica‘s latest product, the BodyTom, the portable, full-body, multi-slice CT scanner.
-Prior to his work with NeuroLogica, Limoli spent 10 years with Analogic as a software and project engineer and was key in the development of the many medical and security computed tomography systems.
+Mr. Limoli began his career with NeuroLogica in 2004 as the Principal Software engineer.
+He was vital in the release of NeuroLogica’s first product, the CereTom, a portable small bore CT scanner.
+Limoli was the Product Engineer for Neurologica’s full body BodyTom launched in 2011 and has served as the Vice President of Engineering since 2013.
+Under his leadership, developed NeuroLogica‘s latest product, the OmniTom, the portable, omnidirectional multi-slice CT scanner.
+Prior to his work with NeuroLogica, Limoli spent ten years with Analogic as a software and project engineer and was instrumental in the development of a number of medical and security computed tomography systems.
 Limoli received his Bachelor of Science in Computer Science from Salem State University and holds a Master’s of Science in Organizational Leadership from Norwich University.